lockss/lockss.github.io/administrators/manual/2.0-alpha3/configuring.md

 *This information applies to version 2.0-alpha3 of the LOCKSS system.*

-After [installing the LOCKSS system](installing) and [downloading the LOCKSS Installer](installing/lockss-installer), configure the system with the configure script:
+After [installing the LOCKSS system](installing), configure the system with the configure script:

     scripts/configure-lockss